 This instant chakli recipe is a great way to enjoy a traditional favorite with half the effort but all the flavor.

-- Super crispy, light, non-greasy, and tastes delicious.
+- Super crispy, light, non-greasy, and tastes delicious —just like the traditional version.

 Ingredients Needed

 While traditional Bhajani chakli recipes can include many ingredients, my version is simple without sacrificing flavor or crispiness.
-This recipe requires fewer ingredients yet delivers a light, non-greasy, and incredibly delicious result.
 Here’s what you will need to make a traditional Maharashtrian chakli recipe.

 To make Bhajni Chakli

 - 3 cups of Rice flour - Rice flour is easily available in stores.
 However, you can also prepare rice flour at home.
 Clean rice as we did with urad dal in the recipe.
-Then roast it, cool it, and grind it to a fine powder.
+Then roast, cool, and grind it to a fine powder.

 - 1 cup Urad dal/black gram dal (skinless)

-- 2 cups Split gram lentils/chana/putana/dalya - It is not Chana Dal.
+- 2 cups Split gram lentils/chana/putana/dalya - Different from Chana Dal.

 - 4 cups of the prepared chakli bajani/flour